bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 # Initialization

-For information on how the kernel initializations the network stack, read my post about [Linux Network Initialization]().
+For information on how the kernel initializations the network stack, read my post about [Linux Network Initialization](https://bmixonba.github.io/2025-05-25-Linux-Networking-Initialization/).

 # Packet Reception

-After a machine sends a packet, the digital represetion is transformed into an analogue (electircal or luminal) signal that travels at some constant times the `c` (the speed of light), `k*c`.
-It eventually reaches youe device's network interface card, which acts as an `ADC` or analogue-to-digital-convert where it is convered to a digital signal and stored in the network card's memory.
+After `A` spoofs the packet to `T`, the digital represetion is transformed into an analogue (electircal or luminal) signal that travels at some constant, `k` multiplied by the `c` (the speed of light), `k*c`.
+It eventually reaches `T`'s device's network interface card, which acts as an `ADC` or analogue-to-digital-convert where it is convered to a digital signal and stored in the network card's memory.
 The card then raises an interupt with the CPU of your device which induces the Kernel to execute some interrupt request handler to process the packet.
 (I think?)

 This is the Link layer and is the interface from analogue to digital signals.
 The link layer then processes the packet and passes it up to the network layer